ava-labs/avalanchego/sync/README.md

 1. The engine calls `StateSyncEnabled`.
 The VM returns `true` to initiate state sync, or `false` to start  bootstrapping.
 In `subnet-evm`, this is controlled by the `state-sync-enabled` flag.
 1. The engine calls `GetOngoingSyncStateSummary`.
 If the VM has a previously interrupted sync to resume it returns that summary.
 Otherwise, it returns `ErrNotFound`.
 By default, `subnet-evm` will resume an interrupted sync.
-1. The engine samples peers for their latest available summaries, then verifies the correctness and availablility of each sampled summary with validators.
+1. The engine samples peers for their latest available summaries, then verifies the correctness and availability of each sampled summary with validators.
 The messaging flow is documented [here](https://github.com/ava-labs/avalanchego/blob/master/snow/engine/snowman/block/README.md).
 1. The engine calls `Accept` on the chosen summary.
 The VM may return `false` to skip syncing to this summary (`subnet-evm` skips state sync for less than `defaultStateSyncMinBlocks = 300_000` blocks).
 If the VM decides to perform the sync, it must return `true` without blocking and fetch the state from its peers asynchronously.
 1. The VM sends `common.StateSyncDone` on the `toEngine` channel on completion.
 1. The engine calls `VM.SetState(Bootstrapping)`.
 Then, blocks after the syncable block are processed one by one.